gildasmorvan/similar2logo/README.md

     * `InteractiveSimulationProbe`, that allows to pause and resume the simulation.

-* A web server that serves as an interface between the web GUI and the engine.
+* A **web server** that serves as an interface between the web GUI and the engine.
 Since the version 0.7 of Similar2Logo, the `SparkHttpServer` is used.

+The easiest way to understand how to develop a simulation is to have a look at the [Java](#jexamples) or [Groovy](#gexamples) examples shipped with Similar2Logo.

 ### <a name="jexamples"></a> Java Examples